Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/4_pick_and_place.md

 #### Switching to Inference Mode

-7. On the `Simulation Scenario` GameObject, uncheck the `Fixed Length Scenario` component to disable it, as we are no longer in the Data Collection part.
-If you want to collect new data in the future, you can always enable `Fixed Length Scenario` and disable `ROSObjects`.
+7. On the `Simulation Scenario` GameObject, uncheck the `Automatic Iteration` property of the `Pose Estimation Scenario`, as we are no longer in the Data Collection part.
+If you want to collect new data in the future, you can always enable `Automatic Iteration` and disable `ROSObjects`.

 8. On the `Main Camera` GameObject, uncheck the `Perception Camera` script component, since we do not need it anymore.